 Sweet potatoes are a holiday staple.
 But if you don’t like the traditional candied sweet potatoes you have to hunt for new options.
 The best one we found was this classic casserole.
 It wasn’t as sweet but was still plenty sweet for those who like it that way.
 Also, it goes well with the more savory turkey and dressing.

-It begins with five sweet potatoes which need to be peeled, chopped into chunks and cooked.
+It begins with five sweet potatoes which need to be peeled, chopped into chunks, and cooked.
 There are several options for cooking.
-The recipes calls for them to be baked and then skinned and chopped.
-But we peeled them first, cut into pieces and steamed.
+The recipes call for them to be baked and then skinned and chopped.
+But we peeled them first, cut them into pieces, and steamed them.
 You also could boil them like any other potato.

 Sugar substitute works well here, and you can replace the melted butter with extra virgin olive oil.